-S.3.5.1.
-DESIGN AND INSTALLATION.
-The gage assembly shall be designed to meet sanitary requirements and shall be readily accessible for cleaning purposes.
-The gage assembly shall be mounted in a vertical position and equipped with a sliding mechanism to assist in determining the liquid level.
+- S.3.5.1.
+DESIGN AND INSTALLATION.- The gage assembly shall be designed to meet sanitary requirements and shall be readily accessible for cleaning purposes.
+The gage assembly shall be mounted in a vertical position and equipped with a sliding mechanism to assist in determining the liquid level. - S.3.5.2.

-- S.3.5.2.
 GAGE TUBE.
 The gage tube shall be borosilicate glass or approved rigid plastic with a uniform internal diameter not less than 3/4 inch i.d.
-It shall be designed and constructed so that all product in the gage can be discarded in such a manner that no product in the gage tube will enter the discharge line or tank. - S.3.5.3.
+It shall be designed and constructed so that all product in the gage can be discarded in such a manner that no product in the gage tube will enter the discharge line or tank.

+- S.3.5.3.
 SCALE PLATE.- The scale plate shall be mounted adjacent to and parallel with the gage tube and be no more than 1/4 inch from the tube. - S.3.5.4.
-SCALE GRADUATIONS.- The graduation lines shall be clear and easily readable and shall comply with the requirements of paragraphs included under S.3.6.
+SCALE GRADUATIONS.
+The graduation lines shall be clear and easily readable and shall comply with the requirements of paragraphs included under S.3.6.
 Graduations.

 - S.3.6.1.
 SPACING AND WIDTH OF GRADUATIONS.- On a gage rod or surface gage, the spacing of the graduations, center to center, shall be not more than 0.0625 (1/16) inch and not less than 0.03125 (1/32) inch.
 The graduations shall be not less than 0.005 inch in width, and the clear interval between adjacent edges of successive graduations shall be not less than 0.015625 (1/64) inch. - S.3.6.2.
-VALUES OF GRADUATIONS.- On a gage rod or surface gage, the graduations may be designated in inches and fractions thereof, or may be identified in a numerical series without reference to inches or fractions thereof.
-In either of these cases there shall be provided for each such rod or gage and each tank with which it is associated, a gallonage chart showing values in terms of gallons of liquid in the tank, corresponding to each graduation on the rod or gage.
-If a rod or gage is associated with but one tank, in lieu of linear or numerical series graduations and gallonage chart, values in terms of gallons of liquid in the tank may be shown directly on the rod or gage. - S.3.6.3.
+VALUES OF GRADUATIONS.- On a gage rod or surface gage, the graduations may be designated in inches or centimeters and fractions thereof, or may be identified in a numerical series without reference to inches or centimeters or fractions thereof.
+In either of these cases there shall be provided for each such rod or gage and each tank with which it is associated, a volume chart showing values in terms of the volume of liquid in the tank, corresponding to each graduation on the rod or gage.
+If a rod or gage is associated with but one tank, in lieu of linear or numerical series graduations and volume chart, values in terms of volume of liquid in the tank may be shown directly on the rod or gage. - S.3.6.3.
 VALUE OF GRADUATED INTERVAL.
-The value of a graduated interval on a gage rod or surface gage (exclusive of the interval from the bottom of the tank to the lowest graduation) shall not exceed - (a) 1/2 gallon for a tank of a nominal capacity of 250 gallons or less, - (b) 1 gallon for a tank of a nominal capacity of 251 to 500 gallons, inclusive, - c) 1-1/2 gallons for a tank of a nominal capacity of 501 to 1500 gallons, inclusive, - (d) 2 gallons for a tank of a nominal capacity of 1501 to 2500 gallons, inclusive, and - (e) add l gallon for each 2500 gallons or fraction thereof of nominal tank capacity above 2500 gallons.
+The value of a graduated interval on a gage rod or surface gage (exclusive of the interval from the bottom of the tank to the lowest graduation) shall not exceed - (a) 1/2 gallon for a tank of a nominal capacity of 250 gallons or less; 2 liters for a tank of a nominal capacity of 1000 liters or less, - (b) 1 gallon for a tank of a nominal capacity of 251 to 500 gallons, inclusive; 4 liters for a tank of a nominal capacity of 1001 to 2000 liters, inclusive, - (c) 1-1/2 gallons for a tank of a nominal capacity of 501 to 1500 gallons, inclusive; 6 liters for a tank of a nominal capacity of 2001 to 6000 liters, inclusive, - (d) 2 gallons for a tank of a nominal capacity of 1501 to 2500 gallons, inclusive; 8 liters for a tank of a nominal capacity of 6001 to 10 000 liters, inclusive, and - (e) add l gallon for each 2500 gallons or fraction thereof of nominal tank capacity above 2500 gallons; add 4 liters for each 10 000 liters or fraction thereof of nominal tank capacity above 10 000 liters.